linucksrox/hugoblog/content/post/kubernetes-homelab-series-part-4-certificates-with-cert-manager-and-lets-encrypt.md

   - Find the pod name: `kubectl get po -n cert-manager`
   - `kubectl logs cert-manager-556766675f-pt123 -n cert-manager`
 - See cert-manager issue for more discussion: https://github.com/cert-manager/cert-manager/issues/5917

+# What About Ingress?
+I'll revisit this topic after we get to Ingress Controllers (using Traefik) and how to get certificates from Let's Encrypt.
+It's significantly easier than this, and since we already have this production ClusterIssuer in place, you basically just add a line in your Ingress resource to use this ClusterIssuer to attach a certificate and cert-manager does the rest!